david-flanders-tuke/PhD/methodology.md

 ## Natural experimentation methodology
 AKA ['identification and estimation of local average treatment effects'](https://www.nber.org/system/files/working_papers/t0118/t0118.pdf)

+ - How do you calculate the local average treatment effect?
+   -Regressing treatment status (D) on the treatment assignment (Z) gives the estimated share of compliers: 80%.
+The ITT effect is estimated by regressing outcome Y on the assignment to treatment (Z).
+Again, LATE is estimated by dividing the ITT estimate by the estimated share of compliers.

   - [ ] Applied science => verifying causal relationships.  estimating the effect of treatment / interventions / programs.
   - [ ] Random assignment is the norm in medical research: requires some group in the sample for whom the probability of treatment is zero (control group), at least in the limit.